 must securely affix a copy of the duly completed prescribed form to a page in the record book for the mine.

-[Section 31AU inserted by No. 68 of 2004 s.
+[Section 31AU inserted: No. 68 of 2004 s.
 76.]

 31AV.
 Decisions on review

 The manager of a mine who is given a notice under section 31AZ(3) or 31BB(3) of a decision and reasons must securely affix a copy of the notice to a page in the record book for the mine.